fullmetalbrackets/blog/src/content/blog/setup-photosync-with-smb-server.md

 ![Transfering photos in PhotoSync.](../../img/blog/photosync9.jpg)

-**All done!** Now you can manually sync new photos from your phone to your NAS at any time by opening the app and repeating the last set of instructions above. **If you want background auto-transfers, you'll need the Auto-Transfer Add-On**.
+**All done!** Now you can manually sync new photos from your phone to your NAS at any time by opening the app and repeating the last set of instructions above.

+Next, we'll set up background auto-transfers, but you'll need the **Auto-Transfer Add-On**.

+In the PhotoSync app, tap the _gear icon_ at the bottom-right corner to enter the Settings, and click on **Autotransfer**.
+Click on _Target_ and choose **SMB**.
+(No further configuration should be required if you had already set up SMB.)
+Next click on _Connection_ and choose **Wi-Fi**, and for _Autotransfer from_ choose **All** or your preferred albums.

+Finally, under _Autotransfer Trigger_ click on the **Change Trigger** button, and pick your desired trigger -- I like the to do it when I put my phone to charge.

 <div id='ref'/>